Two Nucleon Systems at $m_\pi\sim 450~{\rm MeV}$ from Lattice QCD: Observations about Nucleon-Nucleon Effective Field Theory Analyses

 At NLO, the expansion becomes more complicated with different interactions in the S-waves and D-waves.
 Without being able to separately resolve the $\delta_{1\alpha}$ and $\delta_{1\beta}$ phase shifts, only the common terms can be determined.
 To this end, we have defined NLO$^*$ to be LO with the inclusion of the leading momentum-dependent two-nucleon contact interaction that is also common to both the S-waves and D-waves, but omitting other NLO contributions.
 NLO$^*$ introduces a single additional parameter beyond LO.

 The results of fitting the LO and NLO$^*$ parameters to the results of our LQCD calculations are shown in Fig.~\ref{fig:NN3s1BBSvK}.~\footnote{ A square-well with a radius of $R=0.30~{\rm fm}$ has been used to regulate the interaction at short distances.
 Previous work~\cite{Beane:2001bc} shows that the observables have corrections that depend only on positive powers of $R$ (after refitting coefficients), as expected from a Wilsonian renormalization group analysis in the limit $R\rightarrow 0$. } The LO fit to the deuteron binding energy leads to phase shifts that significantly over estimate the LQCD results (this is slso seen in analyses at the physical point).
-However, by including the contact-$p^2$ interaction, relatively good agreement is found in the NLO$^*$ fit to all the LQCD phase-shift extractions, with the exception of the lowest energy point.
-The values of the scattering parameters resulting from the fits are
+However, by including the contact-$p^2$ interaction, relatively good agreement is found in the NLO$^*$ fit to all the LQCD phase-shift extractions, with the exception of the lowest energy point

+(which we attribute to a downward statistical fluctuation whose significance is likely to be reduced at higher orders in the expansion).